-The Service Coordinator conducts monitoring to ensure that people who use psychotropic medications have quarterly medication reviews with the psychiatrist and that there is bi-annual screening for medication side effects using a standardized tool (i.e. AIMS or DISCUS).
+The Service Coordinator conducts monitoring to ensure that people who use psychotropic medications have quarterly medication reviews with the psychiatrist and that there is an every six month screening for medication side effects using a standardized tool (i.e. AIMS or DISCUS).